-The Law Society suggests an improved form of the current provision for interim awards is implemented rather than changing to a financial assistance scheme.
+The Law Society recommends an improved form of the current provision for interim awards be implemented rather than changing to a financial assistance scheme.

-The current interim payment allowance of \$2,500 is too low and the Law Society is advised that the application process takes almost as long as the full application.
-Often the payment is received too late to be of real assistance.
+The current interim payment allowance of \$2,500 is too low and the Law Society understands the application process takes almost as long as the full application.
+Furthermore, it means the payment is often received too late to be of real assistance.